bicced/ReadmeCryptoPriceChart/README.md

 # readme-crypto-price-chart

-A minimal implementation for live crypto price charts embedded directly in your README.
-The prices are sourced from CoinGecko's free public APIs and periodically updated using GitHub workflows.
-The chart is constructed using mermaid.js
+This project provides a minimal implementation of live crypto price charts directly embedded in the README.md file.
+The prices are fetched from CoinGecko's free public APIs and automatically updated at regular intervals using GitHub workflows.
+The charts are rendered using mermaid.js, offering a dynamic visualization of cryptocurrency prices.

 <!-- CHART_START -->
 *Chart will be dynamically inserted here.*